moveit/moveit_tutorials/doc/trapezoidal_industrial_planner/trapezoidal_industrial_planner.rst

 ==============================

-``trapezoidal_industrial_planner`` provides a trajectory generator to plan standard robot motions like PTP, LIN, CIRC with the interface of a MoveIt!
-PlannerManager plugin.
+``trapezoidal_industrial_planner`` provides a trajectory generator to plan standard robot motions like PTP, LIN, CIRC with the interface of a MoveIt PlannerManager plugin.

 User Interface MoveGroup
 ------------------------

-This package implements the ``planning_interface::PlannerManager`` interface of MoveIt!.
+This package implements the ``planning_interface::PlannerManager`` interface of MoveIt.
 By loading the corresponding planning pipeline (``trapezoidal_planning_pipeline.launch.xml`` in your ``*_moveit_config`` package), the trajectory generation functionalities can be accessed through the user interface (c++, python